 If you’re so busy dealing with order fulfillment that you don’t have time to focus on growth, it’s probably time to start outsourcing it.
-As a business owner, you need to be able to devote time to sales and marketing, expanding to other ecommerce platforms, sourcing new products and ideas, and otherwise improving your business if you want to be around for the long term.
+As a business owner, you need to be able to devote time to sales and marketing, expanding to other ecommerce platforms and sales channels, sourcing new products and ideas, and otherwise improving your business.

 Lack of infrastructure

-Third-party warehousing and fulfillment isn’t right for everyone, but if you find yourself in one of these situations, it might be time to start calling around and chatting with logistics companies.
+Third-party warehousing and fulfillment isn’t suitable for everyone.
+But if you find yourself in one of these situations, it could be time to start chatting with logistics companies.

-The fact is, no single solution is perfect for every business.
-There are times when using an ecommerce fulfillment services provider doesn’t make sense, no matter what size your business is.
+No single solution is perfect for every business.
+There are times when using an ecommerce fulfillment services provider doesn’t make sense, no matter the size of your business.

 Businesses with limited cash flow